SarvarKh/ofn-wiki/Tagged-Variants.md

 What happens when we create a tagged variant from a product that has only a master variant.
 This will invalidate the master as a variant that can be purchased from the shop, and thus break any open order cycles.
 We'll need to work around this in some way.

+- TODO: Issues around changing the producer of a product